coderedcorp/coderedcms/docs/getting_started/tutorial01.rst

 The default style is a light-colored navbar and the standard Bootstrap colors.
 But if you have a white or light colored logo, you might prefer a dark navbar.
-To change the navbar color, go to **Settings > Layout** and alter the following settings:
+To change the navbar color, go to **Settings > CRX Settings** and alter the following settings:

 * **Navbar color scheme:** Dark
 * **Navbar CSS class:** ``bg-dark`` (or some other CSS class.
 See